-Higher Level External assessment 20% 25% 35% world history topics.
-Paper 2: An essay-based paper on the 20th century world history topics Internal assessment 20% Historical investigation Standard Level External assessment 35% 40% Two written papers: Paper I:A document-based paper set on prescribed subjects drawn from the 20th century world history topics.
-Paper 2:An essay-based paper on the 20th century world history topics.
-Internal assessment 25% Historical investigation Levels available: Higher and Standard Level are available.
-Entry requirements: ecommended, that students have studied History at IGCSE/GCSE/MYP or other equivalent stulums.
-For be For both SL and HL IGCSE 7 or equivalent.
+ASSESSMENT: STANDARD LEVEL EXTERNAL ASSESSMENT 35% 40% Two written papers Paper 1: A document-based paper set on prescribed subjects drawn from the 20th century world history topics.
+Paper 2: An essay-based paper on the 20th century world history topics.
+INTERNAL ASSESSMENT 25% Historical investigation LEVELS AVAILABLE: HIGHER AND STANDARD LEVEL ARE AVAILABLE.
+ENTRY REQUIREMENTS: IT IS RECOMMENDED, THAT STUDENTS HAVE STUDIED HISTORY AT IGCSE/GCSE/MYP OR OTHER EQUIVALENTCURRICULUMS.
+FOR BOTH SL AND HL IGCSE 7 OR EQUIVALENT.